Essay on National Festivals of India: Celebrating Unity in Diversity in English for Students Exams

 Holi

-READ ALSO: Summer Season Essay/Article in English for Student Exams
+READ ALSO: Essay on Charity Begins at Home in English for Students Exams

 Holi, known as the festival of colors, is a vibrant celebration of spring and the triumph of good over evil.
 Participants playfully throw colored powders at each other, symbolizing the breaking down of social barriers.
 The festival fosters a sense of unity and inclusivity as people of all ages and backgrounds come together to revel in the colorful festivities.